Complex Langevin and other approaches to the sign problem in quantum many-body physics: Summary and Outlook

 \section{Summary and Outlook}

 In this report we have discussed the origin and methods to address the sign problem as it appears across a wide range of systems in relativistic and nonrelativistic quantum many-body physics.
-We have proposed a broad classification of the various methods into {\it new-variables}, {\it statistical}, and {\it complex-plane} approaches.
+We have proposed a broad classification of the various methods into {\it new variables}, {\it statistical}, and {\it complex plane} approaches.
 After a brief overview of each of those categories, we focused on the complex form of stochastic quantization, namely CL.

-Complex Langevin first appeared in the 80s as a natural generalization of stochastic quantization for cases with a complex action.
-Operationally, stochastic quantization does not require a probability to be defined (there is no Metropolis accept/reject step), which made field complexification (itself needed in the presence of a sign or complex phase problem) look more like a feature than a bug.
+Complex Langevin first appeared in the 1980s as a natural generalization of stochastic quantization for cases with a complex action.
+Operationally, stochastic quantization does not require a probability to be defined (there is no Metropolis accept/reject step), which made field complexification (itself needed in the presence of a sign or complex phase problem) appear more like a feature than a bug.
 From the mathematical standpoint, however, the challenges seemed daunting.
 It took decades for the community to begin to understand the properties and behavior of CL, to clarify the origin of its problems and limitations, and to propose solutions.
-Some of that progress was enabled by advances in hardware, as modern personal computers are powerful enough to run small but useful quantum field theory calculations with little wait; that was certainly not the case in the 80s, nor in the 90s when initial explorations of this method were underway.
+Some of that progress was enabled by advances in hardware, as modern personal computers are powerful enough to run small but useful quantum field theory calculations with little wait; that was certainly not the case in the 1980s, nor in the 1990s when initial explorations of this method were underway.